Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Homologically smooth and compact -algebras

-If $A$ is compact and homologically smooth then the Hochschild homology and cohomology of $A$ are finite-dimensional.
+\begin{prp} If $A$ is compact and homologically smooth then the Hochschild homology and cohomology of $A$ are finite-dimensional.

 \end{prp} {\it Proof.} a) Let us start with Hochschild cohomology.
 We have an isomorphism of complexes $C^{\bullet} ( A, A ) \simeq Hom_{A - mod - A} ( A, A )$.
 Since $A$ is homologically smooth the latter complex is quasi-isomorphic to a direct summand of an extension of the bimodule $Hom_{A - mod - A} ( A \otimes A, A \otimes A )$.
-The latter complex is quasi-isomorphic to $A \otimes A$ (see the proof of the Proposition 8.1.5).
+The latter complex in turn is quasi-isomorphic to $A \otimes A$ (see the proof of the Proposition ref{homologically smoothness and perfectness}).
 Since $A$ is compact, the complex $A \otimes A$ has finite-dimensional cohomology.
 Therefore any perfect $A-A$-bimodule enjoys the same property.
 We conclude that the Hochschild cohomology groups are finite-dimensional vector spaces.